Start Your LLC Online With Nolo Today

 By , J.D. · USC Gould School of Law

-A registered agent is someone whom you designate to receive official papers for your business.
-These include court papers if your business is sued (what lawyers call "service of process"), business registration renewal notices from the Secretary of State, and tax notices.
+A "registered agent" is someone whom you designate to receive official papers for your business.
+These official papers include court documents if your business is sued (what lawyers call "service of process"), business registration renewal notices from the secretary of state, and tax notices.

-Such a person is called a "registered" agent because you submit a form to the state that "registers" him, her, or it to be your business's agent for official communications.
+Such a person is called a "registered" agent because you submit a form to the state that "registers" them to be your business's agent for official communications.

 When Do You Need a Registered Agent?

-You need a registered agent in each state where you are registered to do business with the secretary of state or similar state official.
-As a rule, this means any state in which you've registered a:
+You need a registered agent in each state where you're registered to do business with the secretary of state or similar state official.
+As a rule, you need a registered agent in any state in which you've registered a:

 You have several options when it comes to choosing a registered agent.